 Depending on the reason for eligibility, Connecticut residents can qualify for Medicaid based on income alone, or a combination of income and assets.
 For children, pregnant women, parents of minor children, and childless adults up to age 64, eligibility is based on income, with income limits that vary for each group.
 For the aged, blind, and disabled, eligibility rules are stricter, with both income limits and asset limits.

 What is the maximum income for Medicaid in Connecticut?

 The income limits for Medicaid (HUSKY) coverage vary depending on whether the person is qualifying as a child, pregnant woman, parent of a minor child, childless non-elderly adult, or aged/blind/disabled.
 For the groups that qualify based on income alone, eligibility is determined as a percentage of the federal poverty level (FPL).
-You can see the 2021 FPL numbers here.
-As of 2021, Connecticut Medicaid eligibility standards are:
+You can see the FPL numbers here (new numbers are published each year by mid-late January).

 HUSKY B (CHIP)

 - 323% of FPL for children

 - See income and asset criteria for aged, blind and disabled beneficiaries.
 For Medicare beneficiaries in Connecticut who need financial assistance, learn more here about the available programs and the financial requirements for eligibility.